 No other catcher in baseball history can match Mauer’s three batting championships (in 2006, 2008, and 2009), and only fourteen players overall have more than Mauer’s three batting crowns.

-In this piece, I’ll briefly recap Mauer’s 15-year career and then render a verdict on whether he belongs in the Hall of Fame.
+In this piece, I’ll briefly recap Mauer’s 15-year career and then render a verdict on whether he deserved election to the Hall of Fame.

 Cooperstown Cred: Joe Mauer (C)